salernolabs/rescuegroups/doc/request/CallsQueues/readme.md

 #### ::setQueueFromEmail

-Sets queueFromEmail field with a value of type email.
+Sets queueFromEmail field with a value of type string.

-    $query->setQueueFromEmail(email);
+    $query->setQueueFromEmail(string);

 #### ::setQueueDefaultUrgencyID